sgundlapalli11/Movie-Theater-Seating/README.md

   - gaps between parties
 - Reservation IDs passed in are unique.
 Do not need to worry about reservations being updated
 - Reservation come in 1-by-1 so do not know how many total tickets are requested upfront
+- If any amount of tickets can't be given to a reservation.
+None of the tickets will be issued